-- Have an operating base within the district. - Make sure that all of their drivers are licensed by Selby District Council. - Make sure that their premises are sanctioned by the Council, including any planning permission required for the site. - Make sure that all vehicles in the fleet are licensed. - Prevent defective or unsafe vehicles from being used, even if licensed. - Familiarise themselves with this policy. - Ensure that any of their staff who has access to data have a basic DBS check, renewed every 3 years and keep a record of this. - Inform the Council in writing of any changes to the detail of their licence within 3 days of the change being made, including changes to - - o The operator's own contact details, home address or business premises - If the Council offices are closed during the 3 day period to report please email: licensing@selby.gov.uk or put in writing. - Operators must always and only use the trading name registered on the licence for business purposes such as bookings and advertising.
+- Have an operating base within the district. - Make sure that all of their drivers are licensed by Selby District Council. - Make sure that their premises are sanctioned by the Council, including any planning permission required for the site. - Make sure that all vehicles in the fleet are licensed. - Prevent defective or unsafe vehicles from being used, even if licensed. - Familiarise themselves with this policy. - Ensure that any of their staff who has access to data have a basic DBS check, renewed every 3 years and keep a record of this. - Inform the Council in writing of any changes to the detail of their licence within 3 days of the change being made, including changes to - The operator's own contact details, home address or business premises - If the Council offices are closed during the 3 day period to report please email: licensing@selby.gov.uk or put in writing. - Operators must always and only use the trading name registered on the licence for business purposes such as bookings and advertising. - Record Keeping - Operators must keep records of each booking, the name of the passenger, the destination, the name of the driver, the number of the vehicle and any fare quoted at the time of booking, including where the booking has been received from or subcontracted to another operator.
+This information will enable the passenger to be traced if this becomes necessary and should improve driver security.
+Records are to be held for at least twelve months and be available for inspection upon request. - Prompt Attendance - If a PHO accepts a booking under contract for private hire, they will use their best endeavours to ensure that that the vehicle is on time for that appointment in the correct place, unless delayed or prevented by sufficient cause.
+If a legitimate reason for the delay is encountered, every reasonable effort must be made to contact the passenger. - Insurance - Operators must make sure that every operating base that has access to the public is covered by public liability insurance and employer's liability insurance is in place for the duration of their licence.
+The insurance certificate must be available for inspection upon request. - If the licensed operator has an operating base to which the public have access then the licence should be on display. - The operator will ensure that all vehicles and drivers under their control have the necessary insurance before allocating a booking for hire.